 I think where you can be a huge differentiator is bring them new partnerships right and help them to build those partnerships with the financial institutions.
 It leads to a quicker test of the product market fit.
 It will give them of course, hopefully, more sustainable revenue because that’s what we see in B2BC- it’s difficult to get in, but if you’re in, those revenues are very sustainable because that solution will be integrated into the whole let’s say the back office of the finance institution and it is, in general very difficult to replace, right. so it results in a more or less long term relationship and therefore also revenue- so I would value let’s say the network of financial institutions and bringing those partnerships I felt is more than let’s say that specific SaaS expertise which is more or less available within every VC.

-Yeah, so we use when we invest all the criteria I just mentioned- product market fit, adoption rate, scalability, etc, etc.
+Hans: Yeah, so we use all the criteria I just mentioned- product market fit, adoption rate, scalability, etc, etc.